Understanding Agents

 # These run in parallel when called in the same message

-task(agent="foundation:test-coverage", instruction="Analyze test coverage for src/auth/")
+delegate(agent="foundation:test-coverage", instruction="Analyze test coverage for src/auth/")

-task(agent="foundation:security-guardian", instruction="Security audit of src/auth/")
+delegate(agent="foundation:security-guardian", instruction="Security audit of src/auth/")

-task(agent="foundation:zen-architect", instruction="Review architecture of src/auth/")
+delegate(agent="foundation:zen-architect", instruction="Review architecture of src/auth/")

 All three agents work concurrently, dramatically reducing total time.